 he Bartram Trail Conference is now accepting applications for its Fothergill Research Award.
 One or more fellowships of $500 are awarded annually to an advanced graduate student or recent Ph.D. whose research promises to lead to publication, book, article, dissertation, or other substantive product in studies related to William Bartram.
-Appropriate areas of scholarship include but are not limited to the natural sciences, history of science, literary studies, journalism, history, biography, archaeology, art, photography and ethnohistory.
-Recipients are asked to make a informal report on work to be published in BTC newsletter, The Traveller and/or presented at biennial meeting of the BTC (at discretion of program committee).
-Deadline for receipt of applications is May 31, 2012.
-The award is for use in 2012–2013.
-For more information and to receive an application form, please contact Chuck Spornick, phone: (404) 641–7492, email firstname.lastname@example.org.
+Appropriate areas of scholarship include but are not limited to the natural sciences, history of science, literary studies, journalism, history, biography, archaeology, art, photography, and ethnohistory.
+Recipients are asked to make an informal report on work to be published in BTC newsletter, The Traveller and/or a presentation at the biennial meeting of the BTC (at the discretion of the program committee).
+Deadline for receipt of applications is March 15, 2014, with the announcement of the award on March 20, 2014.
+The award is for use in 2014–2015.
+For more information and to receive an application form, please contact Dorinda G. Dallmeyer, email@example.com, 706 542-0935.

 Past recipients of the Fothergill Research Award